techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ## What's new for Auto attendants in the past six months

 - December 18
-  -
+  - [Nested Auto attendants and Call queues](./plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing now supported in Teams Admin Center.

 - November 21
   - [Dial by name improvements](#dial-by-name-improvements) for when a search returns multiple people with the same name.

 - November 5
-  - [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.
+  - [Nested Auto attendants and Call queues](./plan-auto-attendants-call-queue.md#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.

 ## Steps to create an Auto attendant